Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for the single parameter (session_id), so the description does not need to add parameter details.
-Baseline 3 is appropriate; the description adds no extra meaning beyond the schema description.
+Schema coverage is 100% and the parameter description in the description mirrors the schema exactly.
+Baseline 3 is appropriate since the description adds no new semantic information beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.